Are You in Need of Home Health Care Services In New York?

 You must make the agency aware of your last day of service.

 I-9 verification, also known as Employment Eligibility Verification, is a federal form that verifies the identity and employment authorization of people hired to work in the US.
-This verification is required by law for those employees completing a virtual application to confirm and verify the employees' identity.
+This verification is required by law for those caregivers completing a virtual application to confirm and verify the caregivers identity.